The Ultimate Guide: How to Build Your First Capsule Wardrobe

 • Can it be styled in different ways and dressed both up and down?

-If you can’t wear it now, don’t worry about it!
-Move anything out of season to another area until it’s time to switch over your wardrobe.
+If you can’t wear it now, move it to another area until the seasons change and it’s time to switch over your wardrobe.

 When it comes to how big or small your capsule should be, there are no strict rules.
 While it may help to have a range or maximum number of pieces in mind, avoid getting stuck on one specific number.
 Give yourself the flexibility to choose however many pieces of each type you need to build a well-rounded capsule wardrobe you love.